Long Clawson: History

 The village features in the 1086 Domesday Book as Clachestone, but there is evidence of much earlier settlement.
 Embedded in a tarmac footpath against the wall of the Manor House is an ancient megalith, the Long Clawson Stone.
 It is about 3 ft (91 cm) long and thought to be a fragment of a larger stone.
 The Manor House itself has an ancient fish pond that is still stocked.
 On 1 April 1936 the parish was merged with Harby and Hose to form "Clawson and Harby" (now "Clawson, Hose and Harby").

 As in many villages, the number of businesses has declined in recent years.
 It once had five pubs, numerous stores and traders and its own police presence, but now has one pub, the Crown and Plough, and a few shops.
 The community is strong and thriving with a growing population.
 Some 100 new houses were built in the early part of the 21st century and the primary school has doubled its pupil number.

 A traditional saying about Long Clawson and Hose claims "there are more whores in Hose than honest women in Long Clawson"; this also puns on items of clothing.

 Religion

 The places of worship are the Anglican church of St Remigius, a Methodist church, and a Baptist church dating from 1845.
 The last two congregations now meet in 20th-century red brick buildings.
 The former Primitive Methodist chapel of 1868 has become a private residence.

 The parish church of St Remigius dates from about the 14th century.
 Its walls, like those of the nearby manor house, are made of a rich red local stone.
 It contains a medieval effigy of the crusader William Bozon.
 The church was restored in 1893 and seats 300.

-The present Methodist Church opened in 1956.
-Methodism was introduced into the village by a Mrs Hind through her contact with the Wesleyan Society in 1797.
-After joining a small society at Nether Broughton, she formed one in Long Clawson, meetings being held in the kitchen of her home.
-Later a licence was obtained and William Parkes's home was registered for public worship.
-It became known as the Consecrated Barn.
-The first chapel was built in 1801 and in 1816 improved by adding a gallery.
-In 1840 a new chapel was built on the present site at a cost of £1100.
-A new schoolroom and a Minister's vestry were added in 1873, and a manse built alongside the chapel in 1887.
-In 1954 the chapel burnt down.
-A committee was formed to raise funds for a replacement and on 25 June 1955 the foundation stone for the new building was laid.
-It opened on 29 September 1956.
+The present Methodist Church opened in 1956, a previous chapel dating from the early 19th century was destroyed by fire in 1954.